-Anthocyanins reduce cholesterol absorption in the gut .
+Anthocyanins also help to reduce cholesterol absorption in the gut .

-People who eat at least 3 servings of anthocyanin-rich foods like huckleberries per week had a 30% reduced risk of heart attacks .
+People who eat at least 3 servings of anthocyanin-rich foods like huckleberries per week have a 30% reduced risk of heart attacks .

-Berries rich in anthocyanins are related to improved brain function.
-In a recent large observational study berry intake reduced risk of brain aging, using predictive statistics, by about 2.5 years .
+People who eat berries that are rich in anthocyanins, like huckleberries, may have improved brain function.
+In a recent large observational study, berry intake reduced risk of brain aging by about 2.5 years .

-Anthocyanins such as those in huckleberries increased memory and brain function in rats that were deprived of estrogen, a known risk factor for memory loss .
+Anthocyanins such as those in huckleberries increase memory and brain function in rats that were deprived of estrogen.
+Low estrogen is a known risk factor for memory loss .

 Huckleberries May Help Detoxification

 Huckleberry health benefits likely extend to our liver and our digestive tract as well.
 We need healthy livers to help cleanse the blood and detoxify the body.